adamewing/tldr/README.md

 This will annotate the consensus sequence with ANSI escape characters that yield coloured text on the command-line: red = TSD, blue = TE insertion sequence, yellow = non-TE insertion sequence

-### --detail_out
+### --detail_output
-Creates a directory (name is the output base name) with extended consensus sequences, per-insertion read mapping information and per-insertion .bam files
+Creates a directory (name is the output base name) with extended consensus sequences, per-insertion read mapping information and per-insertion .bam files.
+Required for mCpG analysis.

+### --extend_consensus
+If --detail_output option is enabled, extend output per-sample consensus by n bases (default 0).
+This is useful in the analysis of CpG methylation to add context on either end of the insertion.

 ## Output